MFlowCode/MFC/README.md

 ## Acknowledgements

 <p align="justify">
-  MFC development was supported by multiple current and past grants from the US Office of Naval Research (ONR), the US National Institute of Health (NIH), the US Department of Energy, and the US National Science Foundation (NSF).
+  MFC development was supported by multiple current and past grants from the US Department of Defense, National Institute of Health (NIH), Department of Energy (DOE), and the National Science Foundation (NSF).
-  MFC computations use ACCESS-CI under allocations TG-CTS120005 (PI Colonius) and TG-PHY210084 (PI Bryngelson) and OLCF Frontier, Summit, and Wombat under allocation CFD154 (PI Bryngelson).
+  MFC computations use OLCF Frontier, Summit, and Wombat under allocation CFD154 (PI Bryngelson) and ACCESS-CI under allocations TG-CTS120005 (PI Colonius) and TG-PHY210084 (PI Bryngelson).
 </p>